 This Fish requires little traditional fish food and prefers to feast on the algae that typically develops in a tank, so it can be relied upon to clean the aquarium in which it is housed.

-Despite being a bottom feeder, the Bristlenose can actually be quite amusing to observe, owing to its tendency to launch itself through the water (incidentally, do not house a Bristlenose in an open tank).
+Despite being a bottom feeder, the Bristlenose can be pretty amusing to observe, owing to its tendency to launch itself through the water (incidentally, do not house a Bristlenose in an open tank).

-Much like the Bristlenose pleco, the danio is known to jump and so should not be kept in an open tank.
-Thankfully, that’s where the specific requirements end with this species of fish.
+Much like the Bristlenose pleco, the danio is known to jump and should not be kept in an open tank.
+Thankfully, that’s where the specific requirements end with this fish species.

-Care for danios is very easy as it’s a very hardy fish and one of the best fish for the beginner and can flourish in a number of water conditions.
+Care for danios is very easy as it’s a very hardy fish and one of the best Fish for beginners and can flourish in several water conditions.
 Rarely exceeding 7 centimeters in size, a zebra danio requires only 10 gallons of water and can be sustained on generic flakes.

-It should be pointed out, however, that danios like to travel in groups and can become stressed to the point of ill-health if kept alone.
+However, it should be pointed out that danios like to travel in groups and can become stressed to the point of ill-health if kept alone.

 Much like the zebra danio, the platy is a community fish and prefers to travel in groups of five, although it feels safer in larger groups.
 But despite the fact it calls for a large group, the platy can live a happy life in just 10 gallons of water.

-Mollies are an easy community fish and actually get on quite well with platies.
-Mollies can grow quite large and often end up pushing 5 inches in adulthood, so you should house yours in a tank of over 20 gallons (although 20 gallons alone should be enough if you’re keeping only a small group).
+Mollies are an easy community fish and get on quite well with platies.
+However, mollies can grow quite large and often end up pushing 5 inches in adulthood, so you should house yours in a tank of over 20 gallons (although 20 gallons alone should be enough if you’re keeping only a small group).

 If you’re considering breeding, mollies are worth looking at as they are arguably the best Fish for doing so in freshwater.
 That being said, mollies may be a little too eager to breed, so if you aren’t ready to commit to raising several, you should only choose one for your tank.